-The EMR-IP48-AA rear panel occupies 2 slots in a frame and has 50-pin D-Sub female connectors as shown in Figure 2-10.
+The EMR-IP48-AA rear panel occupies 2 slots in a frame and has 50-pin D-Sub female connectors as shown in Figure 2-13.
 The analog inputs are interfaced by the six 50-pin D-Sub female connectors.
 Each connector supports 8 stereo pairs of analog audio.
-The pin out for each connector is shown in Table 2-8.
+The pin out for each connector is shown in Table 2-7.
 All other I/O signals use DIN 1.0/2.3 connectors.
 The control of the monitoring ports is not currently supported.

-For the TDM version of the firmware, connectors TDM 1 and TDM 5 are the main and redundant TDM outputs respectively.
-TDM 3 is the video output and the connector labeled MADI2 is a MADI input.
+The TDM 1 and TDM 5 connectors are the main and redundant TDM outputs respectively.
+TDM 3 is the video output and the connector labeled MADI2 is a MADI Input.